ahmedssabir/Textual-Visual-Semantic-Dataset/README.md

-Although this approach is proposed to take the advantage of the dataset, we also investigate the use of out-of-the-box tools to estimate the relatedness score between the short text (i.e. caption)  and its environmental visual context.
+Although this approach is proposed to take the advantage of the dataset, we also investigate the use of out-of-the-box tools to estimate the relatedness score between the short text (i.e. caption)  and its environmental visual context (visual classifier).

 For this we follow similarity to probability based approach but

-we use only similarity and the confident of the classifier as:
+we use only the similarity from a pre-trained model and the confident of the classifier as:

 <img src="https://render.githubusercontent.com/render/math?math=\text{P}(w \mid c)=\text{}sim(w,c)^{\text{P}(c)}">